GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 ### 5. Install NGINX

-- **If you have your own load balancer these NGINX configuration files are merely a guide for how to proxy with the Gluu server.**
+** If you have your own load balancer these NGINX configuration files are merely a guide for how to proxy with the Gluu server.**

-- On c4.gluu.org
+On loadbalancer.example.org

 ```